family hikes

 Next, figure out where you’d like to hike.
 If you are just going for the day, do an online search of your area and see what is nearby.
 We have a state park about an hour north of us that we always enjoy visiting for a day trip.
 But there is also a lovely county park just down the road that we frequent, especially when we only have a couple of hours.

 However, sometimes hikes require more planning.
 Family vacations are a great time to do some hiking.
-We’ve hiked trails in New York, Vermont, Wisconsin, Indiana, Iowa, Ohio, and Kentucky.
+We’ve hiked trails as a family in New York, Vermont, Wisconsin, Indiana, Iowa, Ohio, Kentucky, Florida, Georgia, Tennessee, California, Utah, and Arizona.
 An online search of the area you’ll be visiting is always a good place to start.
 Many times we’ve also found reviews of different trails on TripAdvisor.
 Furthermore, there are some vacations that we mostly spent hiking, like a wonderful trip to Kentucky, so we invested in guidebooks.
 We especially like the Fodor’s guides.

 Now, don’t think that you have to go out and buy a ton of gear to spend a few hours at a local park.
 Most definitely, you can just put on a good pair of sneakers and go enjoy a short hike.
 That’s what my husband and I did when we started hiking with our kids in the beginning.
 But once we saw how much we all enjoyed hiking, we slowly began purchasing kids hiking gear to make hiking more enjoyable.